 Are you looking for a rewarding role that combines community engagement with financial and administrative expertise?
 Kirkby Mallory, Peckleton, and Stapleton Parish Council is seeking a dynamic Parish Clerk and Responsible Financial Officer to support our vibrant local community.

 Role Overview: As the Parish Clerk and Responsible Financial Officer, you'll manage the Council’s day-to-day operations, providing vital administrative support, managing finances, and offering professional guidance to ensure effective local governance.
 This home-based, part-time role (12 hours per week) offers flexibility.
-Includes monthly evening meeting. ,.
+Includes monthly evening meeting.

 What We Offer: